INVESTIGATIVE UNIT: Strip-searching an 11-year-old? New allegation made against BRPD's Street Crimes unit

 The 11-year-old "asserts that the 'white dude with a beard, he told me to strip my clothes so he could search me," the lawsuit says.
 "The white man, he told me to, and I did. ...
 That's when he started touching on me and stuff.
 He touched my private area like here," he said.

-The lawsuit also claims that one of the other children was put into a holding cell and beaten by Coleman so hard that he was knocked out.
+The lawsuit also claims that one of the other children was put into a holding cell and beaten by officer Coleman so hard that he was knocked out.

 BRPD has been on notice since at least 2016 to conduct strip searches only when they are truly necessary.

-Note: UPDATE: The BRPD said Wednesday that an internal affairs investigation has been opened concerning the new allegations that an 11-year-old was strip-searched at the BRAVE Cave.